Skip to Content

 You most commonly see these kinds of plants in their annual form, but they can self-sow depending on your climate and will constantly come back without you having to make any extra effort.

 These beautiful flowers are a popular choice among gardening enthusiasts owing to their bright yellow and orange colors.
-Their strong scent is what makes them appealing to gardeners wanting to remove pests though.
+Their strong scent is what makes them appealing to gardeners wanting to remove pests, though.
 They repel rabbits, deer, and a wide variety of insects.
-When planting them near fruits and vegetables they act as a natural insecticide barrier.
+When planting them near fruits and vegetables, they act as a natural insecticide barrier.

-4. Lemon thyme (Thymus citriodorus)
+4. Lemon Thyme (Thymus citriodorus)

 Another option with a lemony scent is lemon thyme.
 This is a great variety of thyme that is less intense than some of the other varieties.
-It’s similar to lemon balm, but lemon balm is in the mint family.
-If you’re looking for a non-mint alternative, lemon thyme might work for your needs.
+It’s similar to lemon balm, but lemon balm is in the mint family (meaning it can take over quickly).

 5. Pennyroyal (Mentha pulegium)

 Pennyroyal plants are a slightly more obscure option.
-They have purple flowers and both, European and American versions.
+They have purple flowers and both European and American versions.
 The European one is slightly more effective at getting rid of pests.
 You can put them in indirect sunlight and they’ll grow quite well.
-As the plant grows long and trailing, they’re perfect for a hanging basket.

 6. Peppermint (Mentha × piperita)

-This plant can grow very quickly and take over the garden in an instant, so you need to make sure that it’s properly contained!
-It’s more than worth the effort though, as it repels not only mosquitoes but spiders and mice.
+It’s more than worth the effort, though, as it repels not only mosquitoes but spiders and mice.
 Pick and dry some to make delicious teas that help digestion.
 This versatile plant is bound to keep the mosquitoes at bay with a bunch of practical uses to boot.

 7. Feverfew (Tanacetum parthenium)